 I also strongly suggest that kayak anglers use a paddle leash—a light cord tethering you paddle to the boat.
 Recreational kayakers rarely lose gear overboard, but when you’re distracted by fighting and landing a fish, it’s easier to do than you might think.
 And you really don’t want to find yourself up the lake without a paddle.

 2. It’s an easy way to experience better fishing

 Since I started kayaking seven years ago, I’ve fished at a dozen or more Ontario Parks, and at every one, the fishing was 10 times better from a boat than from shore.
 That’s simply because the underwater features that attract fish (like submerged weedbeds and deep drop-offs) are rarely found in the same places we live, camp or play.

-At some of my favourite parks, such as Restoule, Bon Echo and Algonquin’s Canisbay Lake, you certainly can catch a few fish from the beach or the dock.
+At some of my favourite parks, such as Restoule Provincial Park, Bon Echo Provincial Park and Algonquin Provincial Park’s Canisbay Lake, you certainly can catch a few fish from the beach or the dock.
 But in many places, just a five- or 10-minute paddle gets you much better fishing.